emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 some pool classes use :term:`automatic memory management` and others use :term:`manual <manual memory management>`; some use :term:`moving collection <moving garbage collector>` and others :term:`non-moving
 <non-moving garbage collector>`.

-See the :ref:`Pool reference <pool>`
-for a list of available pool classes and their properties.
+The section :ref:`pool-choose` in the :ref:`pool` contains a process for choosing a pool class.
+In the case of the Scheme interpreter, the answers to the questions are (1) yes, it's acceptable for the MPS to automatically reclaim unreachable blocks; (2) yes, it's acceptable for the MPS to move blocks in memory; and (3) the Scheme objects will contain exact references to other Scheme objects.

-In this example, we'll use :ref:`pool-amc`.
+The recommended class is :ref:`pool-amc`.
 This pool class uses automatic memory management, moving garbage collection, :term:`allocation points <allocation point>` and :term:`formatted objects <formatted object>`, so it will provide an introduction to